 Times are subject to change without notice.

-Baltimore airport is served by the following airlines: Air Canada • Alaska Airlines • Allegiant Air • American Airlines • Boutique Air • British Airways • Condor • Contour • Delta Air Lines • Frontier • Jetblue • Southern Airways Express • Southwest Airlines • Spirit Airlines • United Airlines.
-Note: the airport may be served by additional airlines on a seasonal-only basis.
+Baltimore airport is served by the following airlines: AMC • Air Canada • Alaska Airlines • Allegiant Air • American Airlines • Avelo Airlines • Boutique Air • British Airways • Condor • Contour • Copa Airlines • Delta Air Lines • Frontier • Icelandair • Jetblue • PLAY Airlines • Southwest Airlines • Spirit Airlines • Sun Country Airlines • United Airlines.
+Note: The airport may be served by additional airlines on a seasonal-only basis.

 Airport Transportation: Getting To/From The Airport

 Car rentals are handled in a separate facility close to BWI airport.
-The facility is connected to the airport via free shuttle service that departs every 10 minutes from the lower level of the terminal.
+The facility is connected to the airport via a complimentary shuttle service that departs every 10 minutes from the terminal’s lower level.
 The following car rental agencies are available onsite: Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • NextCar • Sixt • Thrifty.
 Visit our travel partner at Tripadvisor to search for car rental deals.

 Shared Ride Shuttles

-Bayrunner Shuttle offers shared-ride door-to-door shuttle service between the airport and Maryland’s Eastern and Western shores.
+Bayrunner Shuttle offers shared-ride door-to-door shuttle service between the airport and Maryland’s Eastern shore and Western mountains.

-Metered taxis are readily available at the taxi stand located just outside of Baggage Claim, on the lower level of the terminal.
+Metered taxis are readily available at the taxi stand just outside of Baggage Claim, on the terminal’s lower level, near doors 5 and 13.
 Flat rates are prohibited.

-BWI Airport is connected to BWI Airport Rail Station via free shuttle service, which departs every 10 minutes, 24 hours a day.
-Shuttle stops are located at each designate airline check-in counter.
+BWI Airport is connected to BWI Airport Rail Station via a free shuttle service, which departs every 10/15 minutes 24/7.
 Connections to MARC and Amtrak train services are available from the rail station.
 For more information about routes and schedules, visit the Amtrak website.
 Pick-up locations:

-Light rail service is available between the airport and downtown Baltimore, Timonium and Hunt Valley.
+Light rail service between the airport and downtown Baltimore, Timonium and Hunt Valley is available.
 One-way fare is $1.60, and the BWI Marshall Light Rail Station is located outside on the lower level of the airport terminal, near Concourse E. For timetables, maps and further information, visit the MTA website.